steveicarus/iverilog/vvp/README.txt

 list.
 The <psymbols> are variables that represent the input ports for the function.
 The ufunc performs an assignment to these variables before calling the function.

-The <rsymbol> is the variable within the function where the result will be found when the function code ends.
-This value is picked up and propagated to the output of the functor.

 The <ssymbol> is the function scope name.